aspose-ocr/Aspose.OCR-Documentation/python/developer-reference/areas-detection/curved-text/_index.md

 ## Example

-The following code sample demonstrates how to use this document areas detection algorithm in Aspose.OCR for Python via .NET:
+The following code sample demonstrates how to use this document areas detection algorithm:

 ```python
 # Instantiate Aspose.OCR API